gamemanual0/gm0/source/docs/know-your-lingo.rst

    analog, and I2C ports.
    Maximum of 2 hubs.
 REV Control Hub
-   Integrated Expansion Hub + :term:`Robot Controller` phone.
+   Integrated Expansion Hub + :term:`Robot Controller` Android device.
    It serves many of the same purposes as the Expansion Hub but eliminates the need for a :term:`Robot Controller` phone.
    1 Expansion Hub may be used along side 1 Control Hub.
 Driver Station (DS)
-   Android phone connected to the gamepad controller.
+   REV Driver Hub or Android phone connected to the robot via Wi-Fi, and with gamepad(s) plugged into it.
-   Drivers interact with the DS phone to start/stop robot.
+   Drivers interact with the DS screen to start/stop the robot, and usev the gamepads to control the robot.
-Robot Controller
+Robot Controller (RC)
-   Android phone connected to the Expansion Hub.
+   REV Control Hub or Android phone connected to the Expansion Hub.
-   Connects to DS phone via WiFi-Direct.
+   Connects to DS phone via Wi-Fi.
-Gamepad Controller
+Gamepad/Controller
    An Xbox or PS4 style controller which the driver uses to control the robot during driver-control period.
 Maximum of 2.